ibm-cloud-docs/containers/locations.md

 ## Accessing the global endpoint
 {: #endpoint}

-You can organize your resources across {{site.data.keyword.cloud_notm}} services by using {{site.data.keyword.cloud_notm}} locations (formerly called regions).
+You can organize your resources across {{site.data.keyword.cloud_notm}} services by using {{site.data.keyword.cloud_notm}} locations (or regions).
 For example, you can deploy an app to a cluster by using a private Docker image that is stored in your {{site.data.keyword.registrylong_notm}} of the same location.
 To access these resources, you can use the global endpoints and filter by location.
 {: shortdesc}

 ### Logging in to {{site.data.keyword.cloud_notm}}